ProszzQ/ProszzQ/AboutMe.md

  ⌜ℹ⌟ Hey, Im Prosz and...

- ⌜🎈⌟ Im currently interested in programming and gaming
+ ⌜🎈⌟ Im interested in programming

- ⌜🏫⌟ Im learning programming in Unity
+ ⌜🏫⌟ Also, im learning python right now